amvitor-cm/Viral-Memecoin-website/README.md

 # Viral Memecoin Website Template

 A vibrant and modern **crypto landing page template** built for promoting viral memecoins and community-driven token projects.
-This design focuses on excitement, clarity, and trust — perfect for showcasing new Web3 launches or meme-inspired digital assets.
+This design focuses on excitement, clarity, and trust- perfect for showcasing new Web3 launches or meme-inspired digital assets.

 ---